Third-order Analysis of Channel Coding in the Small-to-Moderate Deviations Regime: Introduction

+where $\underline{\cs}$, $\overline{\cs}$. $\underline{B}$, and $\overline{B}$ are constants that depend on the channel parameters.
+It is possible to extend Moulin's expansions in \eqref{eq:achrho}--\eqref{eq:convrho} to all DMCs with lattice information densities.
+To do that, we should use the continuity-corrected Edgeworth expansion given in \cite[Ch.~3.16]{kolassa} instead of the standard Edgeworth expansion for non-lattice random variables.
+We can further refine the achievability bound in \eqref{eq:achrho} by considering the tie-breaking strategy from \cite{haim2013}.
+Specifically, Haim \emph{et al.} \cite[Sec.~IV]{haim2013} argue that if there is a tie between $k$ messages in the largest information density, then an equiprobable random decoding rule among ties succeeds with probability $\frac{1}{k}$; analyzing \cite[Th.~1]{haim2013} instead of the RCU bound in the CLT regime would improve $\underline{B}$ in \eqref{eq:achrho}.

-where $\underline{\cs}$, $\overline{\cs}$. $\underline{B}$, and $\overline{B}$ are constants depending on the channel parameters.
-For the Gaussian channel with a maximal power constraint $P$, meaning that every codeword has power less than or equal to $nP$, in the CLT regime, Polyanskiy \emph{et al.} \cite{polyanskiy2010Channel} show that for the maximal power constraint $P$, the non-Gaussianity $\zeta(n, \epsilon, P)$ is bounded as
+In \cite{polyanskiy2010Channel}, Polyanskiy \emph{et al.} consider the Gaussian channel with a maximal-power constraint $P$, under which every codeword has power less than or equal to $nP$, showing for the CLT domain that the non-Gaussianity $\zeta(n, \epsilon, P)$ is bounded as